Brand Protection

 • Provide a direct and easily accessible line of communication for customers to report impersonation attempts.

-• Act promptly on customer reports and keep them informed about the actions taken.
+• Act quickly on customer reports and keep them informed about the actions taken.

 8. Data Breach Monitoring

-• Implement data breach monitoring to detect if employee or customer data which can be used for impersonation attacks has been compromised.
+• Implement data breach monitoring to detect if any employee or customer data has been compromised.

 • Use services that alert you to data breaches involving your brand so you can respond quickly to mitigate risks.